fsimkovic/pyjob/README.rst

    >>> j.wait()

-3. To run a script called 'run.sh' on a LSF management platform
+3. To run a script called `run.sh` on a LSF management platform

 .. code-block:: python